pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 So, you can follow the Wordpress Wizard steps to configure the project at requirements *(language, ip and port, etc)* with fresh database tables.

-On he other hand, you can continue using this repository with the pre-set database executing the command `$ make database-install`
+On the other hand, you can continue using this repository with the pre-set database executing the command `$ make database-install`

 Follow the next recommendations to keep development stages clear and safe.